LukeXF/ImageOnHover/README.md

 `animationTime` - time of animation in ms (Default: 200)

-`maxOpacity` - maximum opacity on the end of animation (Default: 1)
+`maxOpacity` - maximum opacity in the end of animation (Default: 1)